 Mount Benson Regional Park

 There are lots of trails to explore around Mount Benson.
-But if you are looking to reach the top, expect rough mountainous terrain ranging from 457 metres to 1,006 meters above sea level.
+But if you want to reach the top, expect rough mountainous terrain ranging from 457 metres to 1,006 meters above sea level.
 The only authorized public access to this area is from the Witchcraft Lake Regional Trail (off Kilpatrick Road).

 Ammonite Falls